 But, let’s say my child wakes up with a warm forehead.
 The nurse in me goes and gets a thermometer right away to check.
 It’s 102.
 Instantly, the next thing I reach for is the Tylenol (see my post regarding Tylenol here).
 His fever goes down, comes back again, more Tylenol, etc. However, the whole time he has the fever, he never even acts like he’s sick.
 He’s up running around the house, maybe a little runny nose, playing and being otherwise himself.

 That was me before.
 Now, if I have a kid with a fever, I resist the urge to check how high it is (THIS IS SO HARD!)
 Usually, though, I can guesstimate whether it’s high or low based on how hot he feels.
 Instead of letting a number be my guide, I let his BEHAVIOR be my guide.
 If he’s running around and acting normal, then the fever is doing its job in fighting an infection and I’m going to allow it to fight.
-However, if my child is acting ill, laying on the couch (when my kids quit running I know they must be really sick!), or otherwise is not himself, then I check his temperature and begin steps to lower it.
+However, if my child is acting ill or uncomfortable, laying on the couch (when my kids quit running I know they must be really sick!), or otherwise is not himself, then I check his temperature and begin steps to lower it.